ymp-engr-dept/yukimori-mugicha-portfolio/README.md

-# Yukimori Mugicha Project Website (Frontend)
+# Yukimori Mugicha Project Website

-This repository contains the frontend code for the official website of the Yukimori Mugicha Project.

-The website is deployed using Cloudflare Pages and is intended to serve as the main public-facing site for the project, including general information and announcements.

-## Deployment

-- Platform: Cloudflare Pages
-- Domain: ymp-engr-dept.github.io/yukimori-mugicha-frontend (temporary)
-- Custom domain: yukimori-mugicha.is-a.dev (after approval)

-## Repository Role

-This repository is responsible only for frontend assets.
-Backend logic and APIs are handled separately using Cloudflare Workers.

-## Status

-This project is under active development.
+This repository hosts a software development portfolio site.

+The root domain represents the developer identity of Yukimori Mugicha Engineering Department.

+All actual projects will be hosted on nested subdomains under the is-a.dev domain.